Kashu7100/Recreation-of-Nature/swarm/README.md

 ## Overview

-This section will get into the emergent phenomenon in group behavior .
+This section will get into the emergent phenomenon in group behavior and swarm intelligence.

 ## Boids Model